 The PHA will notify the applicant of the final decision, including a statement explaining the reason(s) for the decision.
-The notice will be mailed within 10 business days of the informal review, to the applicant and his or her representative, if any, along with proof of mailing.
+The notice will be mailed within 10 business days of the informal review, to the applicant and their representative, if any, along with proof of mailing.